andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_gastro.md

 I like gin but the extent of my knowledge of the spirit is limited to a handful of the most recognizable brands.
 I chose Bareksten gin from Bar Lorry's chalkboard of gin options for the simple fact that it's from Norway.
-A simple fact within which the distillers place immense pride.
+A simple fact it may be for me, but for the distillers, it's a point of immense pride.

 A quick perusal of their website offers the reader a panoply of piny proverbs and arboreal aphorisms.
 It's so over the top it feels like reading the output of an AI chatbot.
 In fact I asked an AI chatbot to write a product description of Norwegian botanical gin, which I present alongside the official Bareksten copy.

 Which is the true Bareksten?
-You be the
+You be the judge:
-judge:

-Ode to gin \#1:
+<p class="lead">Ode to gin #1:</p>

 <div class="block-quote">
 <p>